RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/4-Adaptive Designer/9-Adaptive Controls/2-inputs-overview/Date-Time/Date-Time.md

 A Date-Time control, in its most fundamental form, allows the user to input a timestamp accurate to the minute.
 The user can input a date, and a time reference in hours and minutes for that date.

-For example: Imagine you a scheduler application.
+For example: Imagine you are creating a scheduler application.
 Using this application, the users can schedule a meeting with the company representatives.
 In the application, the user will fill out a form giving out their details and convenient time slot.
 The users will need to pick a relevant date and time for the meeting.
 In such scenarios, you would want to include a Date-Time type input control.

 ![Image showing Date and time input](<Date-Time1.png>)